MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-usb3kd-xhci-trb.md

 Remarks
 -------

 The output the [**!xhci\_trb**](-usb3kd-device-info.md) command is based on the data structures maintained by the USB 3.0 host controller driver (UsbXhci.sys).
-For more information about the USB 3.0 host controller driver and other drivers in the USB stack, see [USB Driver Stack Architecture](https://go.microsoft.com/fwlink/p?LinkID=251983).
+For more information about the USB 3.0 host controller driver and other drivers in the USB stack, see [USB host-side drivers in Windows](https://docs.microsoft.com/windows-hardware/drivers/usbcon/usb-3-0-driver-stack-architecture).

 Examples
 --------